DuPont

-DuPont de Nemours, Inc., commonly shortened to DuPont, is an American multinational chemical company first formed in 1802 by French-American chemist and industrialist Éleuthère Irénée du Pont de Nemours.
+DuPont de Nemours, Inc., commonly shortened to DuPont, is a company headquartered and organized in Delaware that produces products for the healthcare, water, construction and industrial markets.
+It was formed in 1802 by French-American chemist and industrialist Éleuthère Irénée du Pont de Nemours.

+The company operates two divisions: Healthcare & Water Technologies (47% of 2025 revenues), which produces medical packaging such as Tyvek packaging and Tychem protective suits as well as Amberlite ion exchange resins, Filmtec reverse osmosis and nanofiltration elements and Inge and Itegratec ultrafiltration modules; and Diversified Industrials (53% of 2025 revenues), which produces products for repair‑and‑remodel construction such as Tyvek house wrap, Styrofoam insulation, Corian, Vespel shapes and parts, Molykote lubricants, Betaforce, and Betaseal.

 The company played a major role in the development of the U.S. state of Delaware and first arose as a major supplier of gunpowder.
-DuPont developed many polymers such as Vespel, neoprene, nylon, Corian, Teflon, Mylar, Kapton, Kevlar, Zemdrain, M5 fiber, Nomex, Tyvek, Sorona, viton, Corfam and Lycra in the 20th century, and its scientists developed many chemicals, most notably Freon (chlorofluorocarbons), for the refrigerant industry.
+DuPont developed many polymers such as Vespel, neoprene, nylon, Corian, Teflon, Mylar, Kapton, Kevlar, Zemdrain, Nomex, Tyvek, Sorona, viton, Corfam and Lycra in the 20th century, and its scientists developed many chemicals, most notably Freon (chlorofluorocarbons), for the refrigerant industry.
 It also developed synthetic pigments and paints including ChromaFlair.
+DuPont was the largest chemical company by sales; its chemicals operations were spun-off into Chemours in July 2015.

-In 2015, DuPont and the Dow Chemical Company agreed to a reorganization plan in which the two companies would merge and split into three.
-As a merged entity, DuPont simultaneously acquired Dow and renamed itself to DowDuPont on August 31, 2017.
-After 18 months it spun off the merged entity's material science divisions into a new corporate entity bearing Dow Chemical's name and the agribusiness divisions into the newly created Corteva; DowDuPont reverted its name to DuPont and kept the specialty products divisions.
-Prior to the spinoffs it was the world's largest chemical company in terms of sales.
-The merger has been reported to be worth an estimated $130 billion.
+In August 2017, DuPont merged with the Dow Chemical Company and renamed itself DowDuPont.
+After 18 months, it spun off its material science divisions into a new corporate entity bearing Dow Chemical's name and the agribusiness divisions into Corteva; DowDuPont reverted its name to DuPont and kept the specialty products divisions.

-The present DuPont, as prior to the merger, is headquartered in Wilmington, Delaware, in the state where it is incorporated.

 History

-1802 to 1902 – First century of business
+1802 to mid 19th century

 DuPont was founded in 1802 by Éleuthère Irénée du Pont, using capital raised in France and gunpowder machinery imported from France.
 He started the company at the Eleutherian Mills, on the Brandywine Creek, near Wilmington, Delaware, two years after du Pont and his family left France to escape the French Revolution and religious persecution against Huguenot Protestants.
 The company began as a manufacturer of gunpowder, as du Pont noticed that the industry in North America was lagging behind Europe.
 The company grew quickly, and by the mid-19th century had become the largest supplier of preppy gunpowder to the United States military, supplying one-third to one-half the powder used by the Union Army during the American Civil War.
 The Eleutherian Mills site is now a museum and a National Historic Landmark.

-1902 to 1912 – First major expansion
+1880s to 1912 – First major expansions

+In the 1880s, DuPont began production of dynamite and, in the 1890s, it began to produce smokeless powder.
+By the beginning of the 20th century DuPont controlled nearly two-thirds of the entire explosives market.

+In 1902, DuPont's president, Eugene du Pont, died, and the surviving partners sold the company to three great-grandsons of the original founder.
+Charles Lee Reese was appointed as director and the company began centralizing the research departments.